Mawulisa

 Why MawuLisa?

-This fellowship is more than a program. it’s a movement to support and celebrate LBTQ+ leadership in West Africa.
+This fellowship is more than a program.
+It is a home for growing, honouring, and celebrating LBTQ+ leadership in West Africa.

 Financial Support